About the programme

 - Funding applications should demonstrate an effective partnership with the National Union of Students that draws on their knowledge, skills and influence.

-- Institutions successful in the first round can bid for further funding in the second round for distinct project work or extensions of existing project work that comply with the themes and selection criteria.
+- Institutions successful in the first round could bid for further funding in the second round for distinct project work or extensions of existing project work that comply with the themes and selection criteria.

 First round funding